koteyevlev/lem-in/README.md

 # lem-in

 Graph algo project.
 Created with nalexand at 42 school.
-The main task - find all optimal ways to push ants from A to B as quick as possible.
+The main task - find all optimal ways to push ants from A to B as quick as possible, they must not overlap .
 To find all needed paths to the ants we use algorithms Dijkstra and Ford-Falkerson

 **Quick start with visualisition**